 Protecting Oregon’s Eelgrass and Estuaries

 Oregon’s coastline is blessed with 22 major estuaries from the mighty Columbia River Estuary that separates Washington and Oregon to the small Winchuck River Estuary near the California border.
-Where Oregon’s forests and rivers meet the ocean, estuaries are the engines that power salmon, water birds, Dungeness crab, oysters, forage fish, cultural resources and jobs for many walks of life in coastal communities.
+Where Oregon’s forests and rivers meet the ocean, estuaries are the engines that power salmon, water birds, Dungeness crab, oysters, forage fish, cultural resources and jobs for many in coastal communities.
 Estuaries are also key to the calculus of climate change in the region: protecting estuaries helps store greenhouse gases, mitigate ocean acidification, and safeguard coastal communities from increased storms and floods.

 Eelgrass – a marine flowering plant found in bays and estuaries – has particularly high value given the co-benefits this habitat provide for wildlife, people, and the climate.
 Yet, eelgrass and other seagrasses are disappearing because of pollution, dredging, development, sea level rise and other impacts.